ICD-11 code : 6E61.0;

 Preferred Label : Secondary psychotic syndrome, with hallucinations;

-ICD-11 definition : A syndrome characterized by the presence of prominent hallucinations that is judged
+ICD-11 definition : A syndrome characterised by the presence of prominent hallucinations that is judged

 to be a direct pathophysiological consequence of a health condition not classified